-Keep in mind that you will not receive any notification whether a friend’s application is approved or denied; however, if it is successful, the bonus will eventually appear within five weeks of an approval.
-A referral application must be approved before December 31, 2017 if you are to receive any referral bonus this year.
+Keep in mind that you will not receive any notification whether a friend’s application is approved or denied; however, if it is successful, the bonus will eventually appear within five weeks of approval.

 Note: You should not enter any personal information such as your social security number, full name, address, and credit card information on an unsecure, non-Discover website.